docksal/service-cli/README.md

 ## Composer

-Versions 1 and 2 are a part of the container.
-While not all projects will work with version 2 quite yet there is the ability to role back and use version 1 by setting the `COMPOSER_DEFAULT_VERSION` variable to `1`.
+Versions 1 and 2 are both installed in the container.
+Version 2 is set as the default version, but while not all projects may be able to work with version 2 quite yet, version 1 is available by setting the `COMPOSER_DEFAULT_VERSION` variable to `1`.

-Example :
+Example:

 ```
 services: